7 More Autumn Knitting Patterns

 So, first things first.
 If there isn't a pumpkin pattern, is this really an Autumn post?
 Nope, didn't think so.

 Seriously, how cute are these guys?!
 I need about 100 of them.
-I’m pretty sure my dog would want to eat them, but they’re awesome, the pattern is free, and they’re fairly quick and simple to make!
+I'm pretty sure Bonnie and/or the cats wouldn’t leave them alone, but they're awesome, the pattern is free, and they're fairly quick and simple to make!

 Whenever we think of Autumn, what comes to mind?
 The changing and falling leaves, of course.
 At least if you live somewhere with lots of deciduous trees, like we have here in the UK, anyway!